thinkshout/thinkshout/blog/_posts/2014-04-01-one-size-fits-all-at-Drupal-Day.md

 **1. The Drupal community really is awesome.**

 [Drupal.org](http://drupal.org) is only the beginning, but it’s a fantastic beginning full of answers.
 There are forums, an archive of resources, and even a live chat if that’s more your speed.
 There’s a wealth of information available to you online, all of it curated by the people that know and love Drupal best.
 This community isn’t purely digital, either.
 If you live in a large city, chances are there’s a Drupal meetup near you.
 If you’d prefer to meet face to face, you can, whether it’s through a local event, full-blown [DrupalCon](https://austin2014.drupal.org/), or nonprofit summits at [NYC Camp](http://www.nyccamp.org/), and [BADCamp](http://2014.badcamp.net/).
-You can also access paid training on [BuildAModule](http://buildamodule.com/), but the best part is that you can meet Christ Shattuck, the BuildAModule instructor, in person at a ton of these events.
+You can also access paid training on [BuildAModule](http://buildamodule.com/), but the best part is that you can meet Chris Shattuck, the BuildAModule instructor, in person at a ton of these events.
 You’re going to start recognizing people quickly, and it’s going to be more helpful than you might think.

 **2. Learn from others’ stories and share your own.**